SoftwareAG/cumulocity-python-api/README.md

 ______________________

 You can find additional information in the [Software AG TECHcommunity](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).
-There is also a introductory article ([Getting started with the Cumulocity Python API](https://tech.forums.softwareag.com/t/getting-started-with-the-cumulocity-python-api/264700)) available.
+There is also an introductory article ([Getting started with the Cumulocity Python API](https://tech.forums.softwareag.com/t/getting-started-with-the-cumulocity-python-api/264700)) available.

 Contact us at [TECHcommunity](mailto:technologycommunity@softwareag.com?subject=Github/SoftwareAG) if you have any questions.